 Katharine Hepburn’s portrayal of Jo in the 1933 adaptation varies wildly from Winona Ryder’s in the 1994 version.
 But both are valid and of their time.

 The 1994 film was, and remains, my favorite adaptation of the book.
-It’s gentle and faithful but still holds a powerful message to young fans to pursue your dreams against all odds.
+It’s gentle and faithful but still holds a powerful message to young fans to pursue their dreams against all odds.
 That’s a timeless message that can be updated for any era.
-This is why I won’t be mad if in 20 years, another version is released with a new set of actors and a new spin on the story's iconic moments.
+This is why I won’t be mad if, in 20 years, another version is released with a new set of actors and a new spin on the story's iconic moments.

 The main ingredient in any Little Women adaptation is chemistry among its actors, particularly the "little women" themselves.
 This film’s greatest strength is in the performances.
-There’s a high-energy, modern delivery from each girl which works in a family painted as outcasts who retreat into the safety of their home where they are allowed, and encouraged, to be themselves.
+There’s a high-energy, modern delivery from each girl that works in a family painted as outcasts who retreat into the safety of their home where they are allowed, and encouraged, to be themselves.

-Likewise, the other girls each stand out in their own way, from Emma Watson’s conflicted housewife struggles as Meg to Amy’s (Florence Pugh) arc from immature baby of the family to driven artist who sets aside her work to fulfill her destiny as the family’s savior via marriage.
+Likewise, the other girls each stand out in their own way, from Emma Watson’s conflicted housewife struggles as Meg to Amy’s (Florence Pugh) arc from the immature baby of the family to driven artist who sets aside her work to fulfill her destiny as the family’s savior via marriage.
 Even the unrewarding part of Beth is broadened by Eliza Scanlen’s embodiment of the sickly yet cherished March sister.
 But it’s when they all come together in their excitement, bickering, and realistic portrayal of what it’s like to be part of a close collection of sisters that all of the actresses truly shine.

-And Timothee Chalamet as Laurie fits in as the brotherly piece of the puzzle.
+Timothee Chalamet as Laurie fits in as the brotherly piece of the puzzle.
 He’s just as playful and worthy of the audience’s admiration as the rest of the girls, even if his character is a tad underdeveloped.
 His back story is glossed over, and his motivations are unclear, aside from his love of Jo, and later, Amy.
-But he plays the drunken, bitter Laurie perfectly without going too far as to lose the audience’s sympathy.
+But he plays the drunken, bitter Laurie perfectly, without going too far as to lose the audience’s sympathy.
 Instead, he strengthens it.